Truth Marks

 Photo: Johannes Richter / Illustration: Ulrike Schell (Bikini Kommando)

-When? from March 2025 till December 2025
+When?
+From March to December 2025

-Where? various locations
+Where?
+Chemnitz, various locations

 Julia Davis